-We are a leading Chinese internet company as measured by user base.
-We had an average of approximately 306 million monthly unique visitors in 2014, according to iResearch.
+We are a leading cloud-based acceleration technology company in China.
 Digital media content is one of the most popular usages for internet users in China.
-We operate a powerful internet platform in China based on cloud computing to enable users to quickly access, manage, and consume digital media content.
+We operate a powerful internet platform in China based on cloud technology to enable users to quickly access, manage, and consume digital media content.
 We are increasingly expanding to mobile devices in part through potentially pre-installed acceleration products in mobile phones to further expand our user base and offer our users a wider range of access points.
 We target to deliver superior user experience in terms of ease of access, management and consumption of digital media content anywhere, anytime, and on any device.